Thursday, September 24, 2020

 (1966) Dir.
 Antonio Margheriti

-Effects: I think the glowing green lights everyone sees flashing in the corner of their eyes are supposed to be something tangible, though all we ever see of them are rushing green smoke illuminated from a green light off camera (and occasionally the sight of some weird floating blob thing that Margheriti seems ashamed of so we're missing a lot of cutaways).
+Effects: I think the glowing green lights everyone sees flashing in the corner of their eyes are supposed to be something tangible Margheriti hopes will be added in later (in vain).
+The closest thing to an alien representation is some rushing green smoke illuminated by an off-camera green gel (and occasionally the sight of some weird floating blob thing that Margheriti seems ashamed of its almost subliminal).
 We have to take Halstead's right hand man's word that "you did it commander - you knocked 'em right out of orbit" by- luring them between two lead shields and then blasting 'lazzers' at them.
 When he tells the crew to "get ready with the .38s!" it's pretty funny - imagining shooting bullets at puffs of smoke.
-We're a long way from the same year's Planet of the Vampires, which managed to get by with using a few bicycle reflector lights to depict a similar alien threat (bodiless spirits possessing astronauts - an all-too common--and cost-cutting--alien threat).
+We're a long way from the same year's Planet of the Vampires, which managed to get by with using a few bicycle reflector lights to depict a similar alien threat (bodiless spirits possessing astronauts - an all-too common--and cost-cutting--threat).
 But we're still in the same country, with the same abundant creative spirit and ability to a do a whole lot on a relatively small budget.
+Maybe Italans just have an aversion to out-of-camera effects?
+Even MY effects--pin scratches on super 8mm as kid--would have been something.
+They use them in Flash Gordon Conquers the Universe, they should be good enough for Margheriti.

-Egregious Offenses: The gross idea of some dusty old automated system on Mars, wherein you just push a button and get "lobster tails ala bracco" instantly delivered from inside a steel block, is kind of gross.
-Even more so is the idea of young Franco Nero sitting right down and gorging himself without the slightest qualm, never considering it must have been a long time since anyone reloaded the fridge (lobsters don't grow on Mars, and they don't age well).
+Egregious Offenses: Though never as full of gross ideas as the Wild Wild Planet there are some gastronomically distressing concepts at play.
+For one, there's this dusty old automat kind of setup on Mars station, long abandoned, wherein you just push a button and get "lobster tails ala bracco" instantly delivered from inside a steel block.
+But then second officer Franco Nero sits right down and gorges himself without the slightest qualm, never considering it must have been a long time since anyone reloaded the freezer, or maybe even plugged it in).
 When he's all done and mutters "What do we do with the garbage, leave it for the maid?"
 I find it especially wrankling.
-It's been a long time since I heard a lobster so disgraced!
+It's been a long time since I heard a lobster so disgraced coming and going!
+The "garbage"?

-Enzo Fiermonte status: Imdb is, I think, mixed up: he's billed General Halstead here (Mike's father!).
-But actually he's the scientist Werner and slightly less behind the learning curve than usual, with probing questions like, "Did something happen, if so, what?
+Enzo Fiermonte status: Imdb has him billed General Halstead here (Mike's father!).
+But actually he's playing the scientist Werner and slightly less behind the learning curve than usual, with probing questions like, "Did something happen, if so, what?
 Then we can ask... why?"
-Later he becomes one of the first scientists to want to experience an alien mind meld ("I would like to experience this.")
-Halstead here is...
-I don't know who... but is more of the mind that "We'll need some of that boy's wild bravado before this is all over," when his son disobeys orders yet again.
+Later he becomes one of the first scientists to want to experience an alien mind meld ("I would like to... experience this.")
+Halstead Sr. is more of the mind that "We'll need some of that boy's wild bravado before this is all over," after his son disobeys orders yet again.

-Plusses: Lots of groovy tracking shots this time, one involving a helmet-less stagger across a flat planetary surface to escape at the climax, with a red tinted space sky and full size ships and vehicles crawled gaspingly passed in favor of a bigger craft all the way across the red sandy (all indoor soundstage with cool lighting) landing area.
-There is also a marvelous walk across what is a big hangar / boiler room / garage / soundstage garage on either Gamma One or Earth, as the crew set out on this journey to a remote mining planet (Mars?); and a long, kind of pointlessly elongated automated walkway journey down into the dark recesses of the mine where the "hosting" ceremony is going on.
+Plusses: Lots of groovy tracking shots this time, one involving a helmet-less stagger across a flat Martian exterior surface at the climax, with a red tinted space sky and full size ships and vehicles gaspingly passed (all indoor soundstage with cool lighting).
+There is also a marvelous walk across what is a big hangar / boiler room / garage / soundstage garage on either Gamma One or Earth, as the crew set out on their journey to a remote mining planet (Mars?); and a long, kind of pointlessly elongated automated walkway journey down into the dark recesses of the mine where the "hosting" ceremony is going on.
 The big New Years parties on all the various space stations and Earth HQ are also shown in elaborate detail, as if we'll see these people again (we never do).
+These are easily the best parts, where all the money and creativity was lavished.

-Feminism: Along with the first film, this is one of the more sexist of the series, with Sanchez easily hypnotized into a green trance, and spending most of the movie a zombie, and there's an older officer as well (same deal).
-They don't get much dialogue but Sanchez gets all pissy when--again--Mike treats her like an officer in front of the troops instead of getting all romantic, which seems hopelessly unprofessional.
-She looks good though, and there are more than a few pretty faces floating around at the party (such as that unbilled pixie-faced girl from the previous film).
-"When are you coming to Alpha 2 to teach our girls karate?" asks a fellow communications officer when Connie drops into her department.
-But then emergency signals erupt from Delta-2, which she throws to Mike to keep him from 'getting involved' with a bedroom-eyes making ground chick (unbilled).
+Feminism: Along with the first film, this is one of the sexist of the series, with Sanchez easily hypnotized into a green trance, and spending most of the movie a zombie, and there's an older officer as well (same deal).
+They don't get much dialogue but Sanchez gets all pissy when--again--Mike treats her like an officer in front of the troops instead of like a sex object ("how dare you treat me with respect!")
+She looks good though, and there are more than a few pretty faces floating around at the party (such as that unbilled, pixie-faced, Smulders of SHIELD forerunner I mentioned earlier).
+"When are you coming to Alpha 2 to teach our girls karate?" asks a fellow communications officer when Connie drops into her department (Yo, a call back!)
+But then emergency signals erupt from Delta-2, which she throws to Mike to keep him from 'getting involved' with a bedroom-eyes making 'two-bit ground chick' (unbilled).

-Final Thoughts: The difference between these first two films (with Halstead) and the next two are interesting in a thematic countercultural way reflecting Italian social disillusion.
-The first two threats here are similar - a lunatic desire for 'sameness' that requires massive casualties in the 'imperfect' specimens.
-Though it's all very retro for the Vietnam era, the enforced uniformity dread is the same as so many other films of the time.
-The next two are much more abstract and fantastical in their threats.
+Final Thoughts: The difference between these first two films (with Halstead) and the next two are interesting in a thematic countercultural way, reflecting how rapidly outlooks can shift when the world is falling apart outside the studio.
+The first two films have a deep vein of subtext about the lunatic desire for 'sameness' that requires the extermination of 'imperfect' specimens, a dread of enforced uniformity that cuts both ways.
+But in these next two, the other side is already missedm its remnants incorporated into a 'whole' that includes both sides.
 There's no longer any division within the human ranks.
 The threats are completely external, and therefore--in my mind--far more pleasurable for repeat viewing.

 WAR BETWEEN THE PLANETS